Financial Spring Cleaning

 Your Credit Score and your Credit Report are two different things.
 Typically you pay for your Score with the credit reporting agencies.
 Free options may be available with your credit card, or search online.
 Just be careful and read the fine print.
 You may have to agree to regular email offers to get a free score, or the score may be free only with a paid service.
 Many rental listings require a score of 650 or 720 in order to be considered.
 If your number is lower, you need to improve it.
 There are all sorts of online resources.
 Stick with the reliable ones and don't pay for help.
 The basics: stop using your cards, pay on time every month, and pay more than the minimum.
 One thing you probably should not do is close a card with a zero balance.
 That will increase your credit usage.
 Wait until your score improves.
 This takes time.
 Lastly, if your situation is dire, there are resources available to you.
 Be patient and don't give up.

-Stellar credit or a work in progress, getting your financials organized can be frustrating. #RynoMarketing is here to simplify your experience,
+Stellar credit is a work in progress, getting your financials organized can be frustrating. #RynoMarketing is here to simplify your experience,